ShivanshMishra18/CF-CLI/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Coming Soon
+- See rating graphs directly from terminal
+- Add or remove friends

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)